Thursday, June 4, 2026

 Mahashivratri is one of Sanatan Dharma’s most important festivals and is celebrated on the fourteenth day of Magh Chaturdashi of Krishna Paksha in Falgun month.
 Mahashivratri signifies the overcoming of darkness and ignorance and moving into a state of superconsciousness.
-This year Mahashivratri is on February 26, 2025.
+This year Maha Shivratri is on February 15, 2026.
 On this day, Mata Parvati was married to Lord Shiva.

-Of the twelve Shivratri every year, Mahashivratri is the most significant spiritually because of the favourable planetary conjunctions at this time.
-At this time there is a surge of Divine Energy throughout the cosmos.
+Of the twelve Shivratri every year, Mahashivratri is the most significant spiritually because of the favorable planetary conjunctions at this time.
+At this time, there is a surge of Divine Energy throughout the cosmos.
 Mahashivratri is a night devoted to the worship of Mahadev.
 Devotees observe a strict fast on this day.
-Some organise all night Jagratas and some perform ritualistic puja during the night.
+Some organise all-night Jagratas and some perform ritualistic puja during the night.

 Significance of Maha Shivratri